top of page

 She was 14.

-I gazed across the pub table I built the previous fall where Jeannine and I had come to be seated after the entitled princess stormed out.
+I gazed across the pub table I built the previous fall where Jeannine and I had come to be seated after Cameron stormed out.
 The glossy tabletop became decorated with several spattered teardrops that had fallen from the bottom of Jeannine’s chin.
 I slowly gazed upward, staring into her brilliant blue, tear-glazed-over eyes.

-“She will undo us one day,” I calmly said to Jeannine.
+“She will undo us one day,” I said calmly.

 In July, 2022, Cameron had just finished her freshman year of high school.
 She had changed in the years I knew her.
-All children do - especially teenage girls.
-I had raised my own two natural daughters and can testify to the difficulties of raising daughters - especially from a father’s perspective.
+All children do, especially teenage girls.
+I had raised my own two natural daughters and can testify to the difficulties of raising daughters, specifically from a father’s perspective.

-I told lies about my stepfather.
+I hated my stepfather for no reason at all.
 I rebelled against him.
 I rebuked him.
 I cursed him.
 Yet, he only loved me in return.
 No matter what I did wrongly to him - he never expected an apology.
 To him, it was already forgiven.
 My stepfather became the man I most admired in my life, and I would call him “Dad” for the rest of his life.

 He passed away in the mid-morning hours of my 46th birthday.
 Mine was the last face he saw when he left this world.
 My words of gratitude for all he did for me were the last ones he heard.